Transmission electron microscopy: Ion etching

 Ion etching is a sputtering process that can remove very fine quantities of material.
 This is used to perform a finishing polish of specimens polished by other means.
 Ion etching uses an inert gas passed through an electric field to generate a plasma stream that is directed to the sample surface.
 Acceleration energies for gases such as argon are typically a few kilovolts.
 The sample may be rotated to promote even polishing of the sample surface.
-The sputtering rate of such methods is on the order of tens of micrometers per hour, limiting the method to only extremely fine polishing.
+The sputtering rate of such methods is on the order of tens of micrometres per hour, limiting the method to only extremely fine polishing.

 Ion etching by argon gas has been recently shown to be able to file down MTJ stack structures to a specific layer which has then been atomically resolved.
 The TEM images taken in plan view rather than cross-section reveal that the MgO layer within MTJs contains a large number of grain boundaries that may be diminishing the properties of devices.

 Ion milling (FIB)

-More recently focused ion beam methods have been used to prepare samples.
+More recently focused ion beam (FIB) methods have been used to prepare samples.
 FIB is a relatively new technique to prepare thin samples for TEM examination from larger specimens.
 Because FIB can be used to micro-machine samples very precisely, it is possible to mill very thin membranes from a specific area of interest in a sample, such as a semiconductor or metal.
 Unlike inert gas ion sputtering, FIB makes use of significantly more energetic gallium ions and may alter the composition or structure of the material through gallium implantation.